 - Take the ACT exam (for applicants under 21 years of age).

-- Complete Learning Support courses prior to the application deadline to the nursing program as determined by the requirements specified in the Admission Requirements of the RSCC catalog under “General Student Classifications.”
+- Satisfy any required Learning Support competencies prior to the application deadline to the nursing program as determined by the requirements specified in the Admission Requirements of the RSCC catalog under “General Student Classifications.”

-- In addition to requirements above, applicants must meet requirement A, B and C below prior to the published application deadline.
+- In addition to requirements above, applicants must meet requirement A, B, C, and D below prior to the published application deadline.

-- Complete the required math and science courses with a grade of "C" or above.
+- Complete the required general education courses with a grade of "C" or above.

 - Achieve a 2.75 GPA (GPA is calculated only on the required general education courses).